GokulKarthik/Attention-Experiment-Neural-Network/README.md

-# Experimental understanding of attention models in deep learning
+# Experimental understanding of attention models in Deep Learning
-#### (Doing this project under the guidance of Prof. Harish, IIT Madras)